This color is called Chateau Gray and it has a lot of green in it. I love how this turned out.

 I painted this a couple of weeks ago in about two hours.
 I had first painted it in Old White chalk paint and didn't like it so then this color came and I went over it and distressed it heavily.
 I know this isn't everyone's cup of tea, but I love it now.

 I also watered down some of the paint and lightly brushed it over the fabric on the door panels to make them look old and faded so they would look worn like the wood.
+You can see the original post about adding the toile here.

 Depending on the time of day and the light coming in this piece does change colors.
 It looks more gray when a lot of light is coming in.